ballab1/container_build_framework/docs/Installation.md

 Folder | Action
 --- | ---
-01.packages |  Install needed OS Support
-02.users_groups | Verify users and groups exist 03.downloads | Download & verify external packages
-04.applications | Install applications
+00.bashlib |  Install any bash libraries needed at build time or runtime 01.rt_environment |  Add variables for runtime environment 02.packages |  Install needed OS Support 03.users_groups | Verify users and groups exist 04.downloads | Download & verify external packages 05.applications | Install applications
-05.customizations | Add customizations and configuration
+06.customizations | Add customizations and configuration
-06.permissions | Make sure that ownership & permissions are correct 07.cleanup | Clean up
+07.run.startup | scripts that will be executed at runtime (these get copied to /usr/local/crf/startup) 08.cleanup | Clean up

 The `build` folder also contains zero or more **custom folders**.
 These folders are copied to the root of the of the file system of the container.
 This allows creation of files and subfolders which will be as-is inside your container.
 No errors occur when any of these folders do not exist.

 ### Action Folders
-The **/tmp/build.sh** script, called from the *DockerFile*, loads the framework library scripts, and then iterates in order, across the coresponding directories in the `action_folders` folder.
+The **/tmp/build.sh** script, called from the *DockerFile*, loads the framework library scripts, and then iterates in order, across the corresponding directories in the `action_folders` folder.

 The `action_folders` folder contains the instructions for the framework.
 The contents of this folder are processed in sorted order.
 If a folder contains any files, they are processed, otherwise it is skipped.
 Similarly, if a folder does not exist in the `action_folders' directory, it is skipped.